nazreen/native-oft-adapter-stargate-composer/README.md

 <p align="center">Template project for getting started with LayerZero's <code>NativeOFTAdapter</code> contract development.</p>

-WARNING: this example code is not audited.
-You should get them audited before deploying to production.
+> ⚠️ **WARNING:** This example code is not audited.
+You should get it audited before deploying to production.

 ## 1) Developing Contracts